CybersecurityLuxembourg/openxeco-core/README.md

 An initial account is created with the following email: my-default-admin@default-domain.com

 Please, process to the password resetting to define your admin account password.
 A mocked email with the password resetting URL with be available.
 You can consult it via the logs of the "b2ck/fake-smtpd" container you have created previously.

+# To deploy a production instance

+To set up the production instance, please see those files:

+- doc/INSTALL_SERVER.md
+- doc/CONFIGURE_SERVER.md